We Welcome Your Application to Join Us!

 - Touring Bicycle & Rear Rack

-For Canadian Rockies & Montana 3-week, you may choose to rent a bicycle and rear rack from Overland to use during your trip or you can bring your own.
-Please note: the American Challenge, European Challenge and Canadian Rockies & Montana 2-week require specific bikes—keep this in mind if you are buying a new bike now and plan on doing one of these trips in a future summer.
-For Canadian Rockies & Montana 2-week, one of the following bikes is required: Trek 520, Surly Long Haul Trucker, Fuji Touring or Salsa Marrakesh.
+One of the following bikes is required: Trek 520, Surly Long Haul Trucker, Surly Disc Trucker, Fuji Touring, the Kona Sutra or Salsa Marrakesh.
 These bikes must be in excellent condition and must have been purchased in the past 48 months.
 Other bicycles are not acceptable.
-Please see the Right Bicycle for Your Overland Trip for more information about acceptable bikes and traveling with your bike.
+Please see the Right Bicycle for Your Overland Trip for more information.

 - Bike Helmet